Susan Velazquez Colmant

 What I’m Looking for in Adult Upmarket/Book Club Fiction and Women’s Fiction:

-I love family sagas centered on complicated family dynamics, where it’s between a mother and a daughter or between sisters or one side of a family versus another.
+I love family sagas centered on complicated family dynamics.
 I particularly enjoy stories where the younger and older generations make peace with their differences and learn to have a renewed appreciation for each other.

 I gravitate towards both contemporary and historical stories, although I really love to see historical stories set in diverse, underexplored time periods and settings.
 I am particularly interested in seeing stories set during the Chicano movement and stories set in the American Southwest (particularly Texas!) and Mexico.